 - Leadership Styles: Based on Stodgill’s Handbook of Leadership, the report will highlight the team member’s preferred leadership style, i.e. directive leader, delegative leader, participative leader, consultative leader, negotiative leader.
 Information will be provided on the likelihood of each leadership style being adopted by the team member.

 - Reporting Styles: The automated report will show the preferred style of reporting that the team member prefers to adopt with their manager, i.e. receptive report, self-reliant report, collaborating report, informative report or reciprocating report.
 This can prove invaluable information when looking at building working relationships with manager and their direct report.

 The OPQ32 Team Impact Report:

-This OPQ32 Team Impact Report is based on the premise that all teams need to work together to achieve shared goals and objectives.
+This SHL OPQ32 Team Impact Report is based on the premise that all teams need to work together to achieve shared goals and objectives.
 To achieve their goals and objectives, the team need to work through four crucial stages: